 In addition to her orchestral career, Ms. Grégoire remains active as a soloist and recitalist.
 She has performed several times as a soloist with the Mobile Symphony and the Meridian Symphony Orchestra.
 In May 2019, she performed the Tchaikovsky Violin Concerto with the Tuscaloosa Symphony Orchestra and Maestro Adam Flatt.
-She has been heard in solo and chamber music recitals throughout the Eastern United States and Canada.
+She has been heard in solo and chamber music recitals throughout the United States and Canada.
 An avid chamber musician, she has notably collaborated with violinists Stefan Jackiw and Nadja Salerno-Sonnenberg, as well as pianist William Wolfram.
 Additionally, Ms. Grégoire is on faculty at the Eastern Music Festival, where she is the Assistant Principal Second Violin in the faculty orchestra, under the direction of Maestro Gerard Schwarz.
-This past July, Ms. Grégoire performed Mozart Violin Concerto No. 4 with the Eastern Music Festival Chamber Orchestra.
+Ms. Grégoire recently performed Mozart Violin Concerto No. 4 with the Eastern Music Festival Chamber Orchestra.

-In June 2019, Jenny Grégoire traveled to Brazil with pianist Dr. Robert Holm, to perform recitals and teach masterclasses at the Conservatório de Tatuí and Unicamp University in Campinas.
-This upcoming season, she will be featured as a soloist with the Meridian Symphony Orchestra.
+In 2019, Jenny Grégoire traveled to Brazil with pianist Dr. Robert Holm, to perform recitals and teach masterclasses at the Conservatório de Tatuí and Unicamp University in Campinas.
+In January 2020, she was featured as a soloist with the Meridian Symphony Orchestra.
 More recently, Ms. Grégoire performed Vaughan Williams, The Lark Ascending, with the North Mississippi Symphony Orchestra and conductor Steven Byess.
 Ms. Grégoire plans to release this spring her first solo recording, “Music of My Homeland”, featuring music for violin and piano by French Canadian composers.